-We must first of all understand what ALGO-XR(A, t, i, r) does.
+We must first of all understand what ALGO-XR(A,t,i,r) does.
 It is useful to interpret t as a target value, i as an index into A, and r as a count of remaining elements.
-If r is zero, ALGO-XR(A, t, i, r) simply checks that A[i] equals the target t.
-Otherwise, ALGO-XR(A, t, i, r) tries the target t - A[i].
-Effectively, this means that ALGO-XR(A, t, i, r) returns true of there are exactly r + 1 distinct elements in A starting at position i whose sum is the target t.
-Therefore, ALGO-X(A), which is equivalent to ALGO-XR(A, 0, 1, 2), returns true if there are exactly three distinct elements in A whose sum is 0.
+If r is zero, ALGO-XR(A,t,i,r) simply checks that A[i] equals the target t.
+Otherwise, ALGO-XR(A,t,i,r) tries the target t-A[i].
+Effectively, this means that ALGO-XR(A,t,i,r) returns true of there are exactly r+1 distinct elements in A starting at position i whose sum is the target t.
+Therefore, ALGO-XR(A,0,1,2), returns true if there are exactly three distinct elements in A whose sum is 0.